whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Chat.md

 ---

-### ChatGPT
+#### ChatGPT

 ![](https://rentry.co/static/icons/512.png)

 [Tired of ChatGPT Refusing to Do Things?](https://rentry.co/gptjailbreak) - Hub for All Working ChatGPT Jailbreaks Are you tired of ChatGPT refusing to do things you ask it to do?
 Worry no more!
 Here's a hub for all the working ChatGPT jailbreaks you can find.
-DAN Do you want a ChatGPT jailbreak that bypasses all filters, other than the illegal filter, and even pretends...
+DAN Do you want a ChatGPT jailbreak that bypasses all filters, other than the illegal filter, and even pretends…

 2023-02-21T21:28:17.000Z